$\tau$-tilting finiteness of two-point algebras I: Preliminaries

-Similarly, we define irreducible left silting mutation (\cite[Definition 2.30]{AI12}) of silting complexes.
+Similar to the left mutation of support $\tau$-tilting modules, we recall the irreducible left silting mutation (\cite[Definition 2.30]{AI-silting}) of silting complexes.
 Let $T=X\oplus Y$ be a basic silting complex in $\mathsf{K^b(proj}\ \Lambda)$ with an indecomposable summand $X$.
 We take a minimal left $\mathsf{add}(Y)$-approximation $\pi$ and a triangle